browserengineering/book/book/invalidation.md

                         # ...
 ```

-When a property like `opacity`^[Or `transform`, if you completed that
-exercise.] is changed, it won't invalidate any layout fields (because
+When a property like `opacity` or `transform` is changed, it won't invalidate
-these properties don't affect any layout fields) and so animations will
+any layout fields (because these properties don't affect any layout fields) and
-once again skip layout entirely.
+so animations will once again skip layout entirely.

 ::: {.further}